Politics of Cameroon: Executive branch

 The 1972 constitution of the Republic of Cameroon as modified by 1996 reforms provides for a strong central government dominated by the executive.
 The president is empowered to name and dismiss cabinet members (regardless of parliamentary representation), judges, generals, provincial governors, prefects, sub-prefects, and heads of Cameroon's parastatal (about 100 state-controlled) firms, obligate or disburse expenditures, approve or veto regulations, declare states of emergency, and appropriate and spend profits of parastatal firms.
 The president is not required to consult the National Assembly.
 In 2008, a constitutional amendment was passed that eliminated term limits for president.

 The judiciary is subordinate to the executive branch's Ministry of Justice.
 The Supreme court may review the constitutionality of a law only at the president's request.

 All local government officials are employees of the central government's Ministry of Territorial Administration, from which local governments also get most of their budgets.

 While the president, the minister of justice, and the president's judicial advisers (the Supreme Court) top the judicial hierarchy, traditional rulers, courts, and councils also exercise functions of government.
 Traditional courts still play a major role in domestic, property, and probate law.
 Tribal laws and customs are honored in the formal court system when not in conflict with national law.
 Traditional rulers receive stipends from the national government.

 Legislative branch

 The 180-member National Assembly meets in ordinary session three times a year (March/April, June/July, and November/December), and has seldom, until recently, made major changes in legislation proposed by the executive.
 Laws are adopted by majority vote of members present or, if the president demands a second reading, of a total membership.

 Following government pledges to reform the strongly centralized 1972 constitution, the National Assembly adopted a number of amendments in December 1995 which were promulgated in January 1996.
 The amendments call for the establishment of a 100-member senate as part of a bicameral legislature, the creation of regional councils, and the fixing of the presidential term to 7 years, renewable once.
 One-third of senators are to be appointed by the President, and the remaining two-thirds are to be chosen by indirect elections.
 The government has established the Senate in 2013.

+Political parties and elections

+In the late 1960s, political parties were unified within the Cameroon National Union.
+In 1985, this single party became the Cameroon People's Democratic Movement, which had 153 members of parliament in 2007.
+In 1991, multiparty politics was introduced.